strimzi/proposals/037-kafka-canary-roadmap.md

 For example, in a cluster with multiple listeners using different authentication mechanisms, if produce requests fail using an `SASL/OAUTHBEARER`-authenticated listener but succeed using an`SASL/PLAIN`-authenticated listener, you can infer that the problem is with the login mechanism.

-There are many dimensions in which you can do this:
+There are many dimensions in which you can run multiple producers and consumers:

 * DNS resolution
 * TLS (e.g. different versions or detecting imminent broker certificate expiry)